ADCI/frontend-school/docs/index.md

-Frontend guide with specific for drupal developers
+Frontend guide with specific for drupal developers.

+Be curious.